maciejg-git/alpine-remote-component-plugin/README.md

 ### Directives

 `x-remote-component` - the main directive that defines the component source.
-The directive allows following values:
+Valid values are:

-- element ID string that starts with `#`
+- an element ID string that starts with `#`
-- path string that starts with `/`
+- a path string that starts with `/`
 - any other string is evaluated by Alpine.
-The result of the evaluation should be an ID or path.
+The result of the evaluation should be an ID or a path.

 ```html
 <!-- ID component -->